Zakarin1998/jacky/README.md

 # Jacky Chan Dollar - Public Repository

 ## $JCD Frontend Website

 Contains $JCD Website (html, css, images).
 This allows others to make their own versions or help maintenence.

+🥳 Update - Staking coming soon!
+After long time, this project is almost ready to the next phase.
+Uniswap V4 allows for higher rewards due to gas optimization and $JCD will have soon a strategy running around

+## Uniswap Library

+There are some Python snippets in "uni_v1" folder.
+That code is really useful to interact to Uniswap protocol up to V3 version.

+Happy coding!

 ## Background